cutterkom/kabrutils/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of kabrutils is to provide a bunch of utilty functions.
+`kabrutils` is a package to store a bunch of functions I use regularly.

 ## Installation/Update